BJJ Schedule and Info

 General Info:

-This is a Brazilian Jiu-Jitsu (BJJ) class.
-Instructor Rick Sparks (lightweight), is a BJJ and Judo (Sandan) black belt, and a 2 time champion and 4 time medalist in international masters BJJ competition.
-Co-Instructor Gavin Enck (heavyweight) is a BJJ Black belt under Royler Gracie/Rosendo Diaz, and former collegiate wrestler.
-The primary focus will be on BJJ matwork, but standup grappling (Judo and Wrestling) for BJJ will be trained to a lesser extent in every class.
+This is a Brazilian Jiu-Jitsu (BJJ) with secondary standup Judo training.
+Instructor Rick Sparks, is a BJJ and Judo black belt, and a 2 time champion and many time medallist in international masters BJJ competition, and a state and national masters silver medallist in Judo.
+The primary focus will be on BJJ matwork, but standup grappling (Judo and/or Wrestling) will be trained to a lesser extent in every class.

 This is an inexpensive class with no contracts.
-It is great way to try out or get started in the art of Brazilian Jiu-Jitsu, or for current students in other BJJ schools to get some different training one time per week, and work with different training partners.
-All students from all schools are welcome.
-It is also a great way for Judoka or other martial artists to add BJJ to their overall game.
-Since the instructor is also a Judo black belt, and holds black belts in various other martial art styles, he is very familiar with how to integrate BJJ into the Judo rule set, and its application for self-defense in conjunction with other martial arts styles.
+It is great way to try out or get started in the art of Brazilian Jiu-Jitsu.
+Everyone is welcome.
+We have female students, and male students ranging in age from 18 to 60.
+We have both recreational hobbyists, and strong sport competitors.
+It is also a great way for Judoka or other martial artists to add BJJ and/or Judo to their overall game.
+Since the instructor is also a Judo black belt, and holds black belts in various other martial art styles, he is very familiar with how to integrate BJJ into the Judo rule set (and vice-versa), and its application for self-defense in conjunction with other martial arts styles.

 The instruction is based on game plan theory.
 Instead of teaching you individual techniques, and letting you figure out over time how to put them together into an integrated whole, we teach an integrated game plan.
 This allows you after very limited training to know exactly how to proceed while sparring.
 Comprehensive resources are made available to our students, including on-line game plan flowcharts for all white belt stripe levels, and all 82 white to blue belt techniques are in video form on-line.